|

 Notes

-If using low or nonfat yogurt, temper it before adding it to the sauce but stirring about 3 tablespoons of the hot sauce into the yogurt first.
+If using low or nonfat yogurt, it's extra-important to temper it before adding it to the sauce by stirring about 4 tablespoons of the hot sauce into the yogurt.
 Then add this mixture back to your pan.
 This will reduce the chance that the yogurt will curdle.

 If you're making this recipe the day ahead of time, don't add the yogurt until you're ready to serve it.
 Make the dish without the last step, refrigerate it, and then reheat it.
 When the dish is reheated, stir in the yogurt.